Lwdthe1/react-render-iff/README.md

             properties you provide.
             <br />
             <br />
-            The "as" prop only supports most of the basic HTML elements.
-If what you provide is not supported, a warning will be printed and nothing will be rendered.
+            The "as" prop supports all HTML elements and any react components you provide to it.
+If you choose to provide a react component, your component must render the "props.children" that will be provided to it.
             <br />
             <br />
             The "elseIf" will succeed. "<RenderIf />" will be rendered as a "